ncatlab/nlab-content/pages/10915.md

 * * Wallis's formula:
 $$\frac{\pi}{2} = \lim_{n \to \infty} \frac{2}{1} \cdot \frac{2}{3} \cdot \frac{4}{3} \cdot \frac{4}{5} \cdot \frac{6}{5} \cdot \frac{6}{7} \cdot \ldots \cdot \frac{2 n}{2 n - 1} \cdot \frac{2 n}{2 n + 1}$$
-Alternatively, this may be derived from [[Stirling's approximation]] for $n!$, or rather an asymptotic formula which derives from that:
+Alternatively, this may be derived from [[Stirling's approximation]] for $n!$, or rather starting from an asymptotic formula which follows from Stirling's approximation:
 $$\binom{2 n}{n} \sim \frac{2^{2 n}}{\sqrt{\pi n}}.$$

 * Euler series: let $\zeta(s)$ be the Riemann [[zeta function]].
 By applying the logarithmic derivative to Euler's product formula above, one may derive the following partial fraction expansion for the cotangent: